makrai/notes/artetxe2004-unsup-cross-ling-method-issue-acl.md

 ### Over-reliance on translation tasks

-### Lack of an established cross-lingual benchmark.
-At the same time, there is
+### Lack of an established cross-lingual benchmark

 # 6 unified outlook of established research areas and recommendations

-* i.e. (cross-lingual word embeddings, deep multilingual models and unsupervised machine translation)
+* ie cross-lingual word embeddings, deep multilingual models and unsupervised machine translation

 # 7 Recommendations